-d) The ISP shall be a written description of what is important to the participant to ensure delivery of services in a manner reflecting personal preferences, how any issues of health and safety shall be addressed, and what needs to happen to support the participant his/her desired life.
-The ISP identifies the strengths, needs (clinical and support), and desired outcomes of the participant to also include:

-i) how the participant communicates; (e.g. primary language, through gesturing, communicative devices, sign language, etc.); ii) based on input from the DOH/DDD self-advocates, the following are included within the What's Important and Meaningful to Me section of the ISP; where the participant wants to live and with whom, health supports, well-being, safety supports, employment preferences, learning new things, relationships, leisure and recreation, what things the participant does not want in his/her life, opportunities to engage and receive services in the community, having the control of personal resources and other significant interests and preferences as identified by the participant (e.g. cultural, spiritual, religious traditions/celebrations, etc.); iii) a discussion with the participant, guardian (if applicable) and circle of support regarding written information from the participant's medical, waiver provider and specialty medical reports.
-Other documents used include the case management assessments, and other reports (e.g. speech, occupational, educational, etc.) that will be integrated into the participant's individualized service plan as agreed upon by the participant and guardian (if applicable);

-iv) priority goals and outcomes based on the participant's personal preferences, related to relationships, community participation, employment income and savings, healthcare and wellness.
-Interviews are also completed with the participant to identify other choices as indicated in the what's important and meaningful section of the ISP;

-v) The action plan describes the details to meet the participant's goals, preferences, outcomes, health care needs, risk and safety needs and other significant interests;

-vi) the action plan identifies the providers, services (waiver and other services) and supports needed to meet the participant's goals, outcomes, and personal preferences.
-This also includes unpaid supports provided voluntarily;

-vii) the action plan also identifies the participant's risk and safety concerns to include the necessary supports to minimize the risks and safety concerns;

-viii) the action plan shall include what services are delivered through the consumer directed services option; and ix) the DOH/DDD case manager will complete an action plan revision for any changes that may occur during the 12-month period of the ISP.
+- d) The ISP shall be a written description of what is important to the participant to ensure delivery of services in a manner reflecting personal preferences, how any issues of health and safety shall be addressed, and what needs to happen to support the participant in his/her desired life.
+The ISP identifies the strengths, needs (clinical and support), and desired outcomes of the participant to also include: - i) how the participant communicates; (e.g. primary language, through gesturing, communicative devices, sign language, etc.); - ii) based on input from the DOH/DDD self-advocates, the following are included within the What's Important and Meaningful to Me section of the ISP; where the participant wants to live and with whom, health supports, well-being, safety supports, employment preferences, learning new things, relationships, leisure and recreation, what things the participant does not want in his/her life, opportunities to engage and receive services in the community, having the control of personal resources and other significant interests and preferences as identified by the participant (e.g. cultural, spiritual, religious traditions/celebrations, etc.); - iii) a discussion with the participant, guardian (if applicable) and circle of support regarding written information from the participant's medical, waiver provider and specialty medical reports.
+Other documents used include the case management assessments, and other reports (e.g. speech, occupational, educational, etc.) that will be integrated into the participant's individualized service plan as agreed upon by the participant and guardian (if applicable); - iv) SIS assessment results will be available to the planning team and will complement other information about the participant and their strengths, desires, and goals.
+Information from the SIS which includes insights into the supports that the participant needs in various facets of their life, comparative data that illustrates the areas in which relatively more or fewer supports are needed as well as how the participant compares to the general population of persons with intellectual and developmental disabilities, and the participant's 'level' assignment for services with needs-based rate categories will assist the team in the determination of the types and amounts of supports that participants require.
+While SIS assessment results will establish some parameters for the participant's services (for example, by assigning the rate category for certain services), the assessment does not dictate the person-centered planning process or the resultant service plan. - v) priority goals and outcomes based on the participant's personal preferences, related to relationships, community participation, employment income and savings, healthcare and wellness.
+Interviews are also completed with the participant to identify other choices as indicated in the What's Important and Meaningful to Me section of the ISP; - vi) The action plan describes the details to meet the participant's goals, preferences, outcomes, health care needs, risk and safety needs and other significant interests; - vii) the action plan identifies the providers, services (waiver and other services) and supports needed to meet the participant's goals, outcomes, and personal preferences.
+This also includes unpaid supports provided voluntarily; - viii) the action plan also identifies the participant's risk and safety concerns to include the necessary supports to minimize risks and safety concerns; - viiii) the action plan shall include what services are delivered through the consumer directed services option; and - x) the DOH/DDD case manager will complete an action plan revision for any changes that may occur during the 12-month period of the ISP.
 The waiver agency, DOH/DDD case manager, participant and/or guardian (if applicable) will sign the revised action plan for each change.